xmartlabs/python-template/README.md

 - Rest API built with FastAPI and SQLAlchemy
 - PostgreSQL database

+## Clone the project using Copier

+Decide a name for your new project's directory, you will use it below.
+For example, `my-awesome-project`.

+Go to the directory that will be the parent of your project, and run the command with your project's name:

+`copier copy --vcs-ref main git@github.com:xmartlabs/python-template.git my-awesome-project --trust`

+Note the `--trust` option is necessary to be able to execute a post-creation script that updates your `.env` files.

 ## Project setup

 The only things you need are [Docker](https://docs.docker.com/engine/install/), [Docker Compose](https://docs.docker.com/compose/install/), and a code editor with devcontainer support like [Visual Studio Code](https://code.visualstudio.com/download).
 Once you open the template with VS Code, it will recommend that you install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) if you don’t have it already.
 Then, a pop-up will appear to reopen the template in the devcontainer, or you can use `Ctrl / Cmd + shift + P` -> `Dev Containers: Open Folder in Container…`.
 Remember to add the `.env` file at the root folder; you can use `.env.example` as a reference.